ajauwena/Bioinformatics_Projects/Insurance_Premium_Charges_Prediction_with_Machine_Learning/README.md

 ### 1. Exploring and Visualizing Data

-Generates plots to visualize the distribution of data.
+Generates plots to visualize the distribution of the raw data.

 ### 2. Cleaning Data

-Cleans the data by removing missing or incorrect values, detecting and removing outliers, and encoding and shuffling data.
+Cleans the data by removing missing or incorrect values, detecting and removing outliers, and encoding and shuffling data entries.

 ### 3. Splitting Data